1999AZZAR/frea/README.md

 [![asciicast](https://asciinema.org/a/663984.svg)](https://asciinema.org/a/663984)

 > note:
-> you can incorporate frea to your bash terminal by doing [this step](docs/alias.md).
+> You can incorporate Frea into your bash terminal by following [this step](docs/alias.md).

----

-By following this README, you should be able to set up, configure, and run the Frea application seamlessly.
-Enjoy interacting with your AI chat assistant!